n3wt0n/AzurePipelinesDecoratorSamples/README.md

 ## Getting Started

-To keep things simple, each folder is a standalone decorator extension.
+To keep things simple, each folder contains a standalone decorator extension.

 Pick the one you want to use and follow the steps below.